 For the most part, you’d be wrong.
 I’ve often found this to be very perplexing.
-If you made the conscience decision to join an online dating site and started paying them money monthly AND you knew that empirically online dating works.
-You know this becasue online dating sites across the board result in far more relationships than when people try to meet people on their own at work, church a bar or any other place you can think of.
+If you made the conscious decision to join an online dating site and started paying them money monthly AND you knew that empirically online dating works.
+You know this because online dating sites across the board result in far more relationships than when people try to meet people on their own at work, church a bar or any other place you can think of.
 So why wouldn’t you at least give finding your true life partner some serious effort?

-Over the years, I’ve found they usually break down in to one of four groups.
+Over the years, I’ve found they usually break down into one of four groups.

 Many people it turns out are lazy or are overworked in their other activities.
 They toss a half-assed selfie of themselves on their profile and scribble some lame text together for their profile all while complaining how long it takes to complete the survey or questionnaire.
-They seem to hope that other will overlook the bad photo and the poorly written profile all the while expecting others to put in “real effort” so they can do a proper search for their true match.
+They seem to hope that others will overlook the bad photo and the poorly written profile all the while expecting others to put in “real effort” so they can do a proper search for their true match.

 Another group of online daters tend to want to pretend to be “very casual about the whole dating thing” so if it doesn’t work out then they can claim they didn’t really try.
 They create a lousy profile and answer the minimum number of questions seeming to expect someone to peer through their very slim profile and “see” the real(!) person behind the profile and then come sweep them off their feet.